 An addiction to morphine can be a serious, debilitating condition.
 The withdrawal symptoms of morphine, however, can be managed with a minimum amount of discomfort through a medical detox process, which due to its high level of clinical supervision also greatly reduces the risk of relapse.

 After detox, patients are encouraged to undergo long-term treatment in a rehab facility.
-Our treatment center offers both inpatient and outpatient treatment that include comprehensive, evidence-based approaches to therapy, counseling, and other methods of support.
+Our treatment center offers both intensive outpatient and outpatient treatment that include comprehensive, evidence-based approaches to therapy, counseling, and other methods of support.

 Recovery from addiction is a lifelong venture, but you don’t have to do it alone.
 We can help you get started and support you every step of the way!